ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/ionic-storage.md

     });
 ```

-## Use the Service in the Base Class
+## Use the Service

+At this point you have two choices:

+1. Add the `UserPreferencesService` to the base class
+1. Add the `UserPreferencesService` only to the Current Weather and Forecast pages

+The argument for the former is that User Preferences could be expanded in the future to include items that are applicable to all pages.
+The argument for the latter would be that while that is true, it is not _currently_ true.

+We will write the tests as if we are only adding the service to the pages that actually need it.
+How you actually code it is an implementation detail that is left up to you.

 ### Add Tests

-Our requirements are defined at the page level, specifically the Current Weather, Forecast, and UV Index pages.
+Our requirements are defined at the page level, specifically the Current Weather and Forecast pages.
 That is where we will add the tests.

 1. Create a mock factory for the `UserPreferencesService`.
-1. Modify the tests for the all three main pages to provide the `UserPreferencesService` mock via the factory.
+1. Modify the tests for the Current Weather and Forecast pages to provide the `UserPreferencesService` mock via the factory.
-1. Add tests that verifies that the scale is set to 'C' or 'F' when entering the page, depending on the value resolved by `getUseCelcius()`
+1. Add tests that verifies that a property named "scale" is set to 'C' or 'F' when entering the page, depending on the value resolved by `getUseCelcius()`

 ### Write the Code

-In the `WeatherPageBase`:

-1. Include the `UserPreferencesService` in the constructor
-1. In each page, inject the `UserPreferencesService` and pass it down to the base class
-1. Add the `scale` property (type: string)
-1. Update the `ionViewDidEnter()` to set the scale
+Implementation details depend upon you.
+If you get stuck, you can have a look at the <a href="https://github.com/ionic-team/ionic-weather-starter/commit/55e0cd585b521f4871cb0d3bc59a4ba31eaf7a9d" target="_blank">"step(eleven)" commit</a> in the `training/stepByStep` branch of the training starter repo to see how I implemented this.

 ### Update the Views